Shine a light in all the right places with these webcam lighting options

 The best lighting for webcam streaming comes down to positioning, brightness options, and your budget.
 If you want professional-grade light, we recommend the Neewer 5600K USB LED Lights.
 They're dimmable, come with eight filters, and offer endless lighting options.

-When you need an inexpensive light that will work just as well with your laptop as it will your phone, we like the GLOUE LED Circle Clip-On.
-It's USB-powered and clips directly on to your phone, tablet, or laptop, giving off soft, warm, adjustable light.
+When you need an inexpensive light that will work just as well with your laptop as it will your phone, we like the QIAYA selfie ring light.
+It's USB-powered and clips directly onto your phone, tablet, or laptop, giving off soft, warm, adjustable light.

 And if you spend all day and night on video conference calls, your best option is the Lume Cube Video Conferencing Lighting Kit.
 It comes with a computer mount and built-in frosted lenses and diffusers that shine a soft light on your face without hurting your eyes.